underpostnet/engine/CLI-HELP.md

   --recursive                              Uploads files recursively from the specified path.
   --deploy-id <deploy-id>                  Specifies the deployment configuration ID for file operations.
   --pull                                   Downloads the specified file.
+  --omit-unzip                             With --pull, keeps the downloaded .zip file and skips extraction.
   --force                                  Forces the action, overriding any warnings or conflicts.
   --storage-file-path <storage-file-path>  Specifies a custom file storage path.
   -h, --help                               display help for command